- UCAS course code

 BSc Microbiology with a Modern Language / Course details

 Course unit details:

 |Teaching period(s)||Semester 2|

 |Available as a free choice unit?||No|

 Immunology is the study of the body’s immune system.
 This unit will introduce you to the main features of the immune system, the innate immune system and the specific immune system.
 You will learn about recognition of microbes by the specific immune system and how the immune system protects against different pathogens.
-You will also learn how the immune system can itself cause disease, for example in allergy or autoimmune diseases, and how its function can be compromised by AIDS or immunosuppressant drugs.
+You will also learn how the immune system can itself cause disease, for example in allergy or autoimmune diseases, and the consequences of a deficient immune system.